-5.1.3 Is there a deadline for implementing changes to the Living Wage rate?
+Is there a deadline for implementing changes to the Living Wage rate?

-You are expected to adjust your wage rate accordingly within six months after OHK's announcement of annual changes to the Living Wage rate.
-The new rate will be calculated after the government announces the annual CPI.
+• You are expected to adjust your wage rate accordingly within 6 months after Oxfam's announcement of annual changes to the Living Wage rate.
+The new rate will be calculated after the government announces the whole-year CPI.

-5.1.4 Would a breach of the Charter incur liabilities?
+Would breach of the Charter incur liabilities?

 - No. It is entirely voluntary to commit to the Charter.
-However, if your organisation breaches the Charter and does not comply with its guidelines after several reminders, your organisation might be removed from the Living Wage employer list and be prohibited from using the Living Wage logo in any materials (including websites and publication) or present itself as being associated with the Charter. - You are encouraged to honour the Charter as a commitment to both your staff and your networks.
+However, if your organisation breaches the Charter and does not comply with its guidelines after several reminder for non-conformities, you might result in removal of the Living Wage employer list and prohibition on the usage of the Living Wage logo in any materials (including websites and publication) or in any other way hold itself out as being associated with the Charter. - You are encouraged to honour the Charter as a commitment to both your staff and your networks.

-5.1.5 Could my organisation renounce our commitment to the Charter?
+Could my organisation renounce our commitment to the Charter?

 - Yes.
 It is entirely voluntary to commit to the Charter.
-You must submit a written notice to OHK if you decide to withdraw your commitment. - You should remove the Living Wage employer logo from your website and materials after your withdrawal.
+You must submit a written notice to Oxfam if you decide to withdraw your commitment. - You should remove the Living Wage employer logo from your website and materials after your withdrawal. - Nonetheless, you are encouraged to honour the Charter as a commitment to both your staff and your networks.

-5.1.6 How should my organisation determine our staff's number of working hours?
+How should my organisation determine the number of working hours of my staff?

-- Notwithstanding any provisions on standard working hours in contracts of employment or contracts for service, Living Wage payments should always be calculated in terms of actual working hours. - Overtime compensations should also be based on the Living Wage rate, provided that the contract of employment concerned stipulates overtime payments.
+- Notwithstanding any provisions on standard working hours in contracts of employment or contracts for service, Living Wage payments should always be calculated in terms of actual working hours. - Overtime compensations are also payable based on Living Wage rates, provided that the contract of employment concerned stipulates overtime payments.

-5.1.7 What should NOT count towards a Living Wage?
+What should NOT count towards Living Wages?

-- Employers' contributions to the Mandatory Provident Fund Schemes (MPF) DO NOT form any part of Living Wage payments. - Bonuses DO NOT form any part of Living Wage payments. - Any non-monetary rewards, one-off rewards or gratuities DO NOT form any part of Living Wage payment.
+- Employers' contributions to the Mandatory Provident Fund Schemes (MPF) DO NOT form any part of Living Wage payments. - Bonuses DO NOT form any part of Living Wage payments. - Any non-monetary rewards, one-off rewards or gratuities DO NOT form any part of Living Wage payments.

-5.1.8 Should commissions count towards Living Wages?
+Should commissions count towards Living Wages?

-- Any commission that is paid with the prior agreement of your staff and constitutes a large part of that staff's salary, can be counted towards the Living Wage, under the condition that the employer guarantees that it will top up the staff member's salary to the Living Wage level if the total including commission falls below the Living Wage. - For examples on calculating Living Wages with commissions, you may also refer to Appendix 2 on page 9-12.
+- Any commission that is paid, with the prior agreement of your staff, and constitutes a large part of that staff's salary, can be counted towards Living Wages, under the condition that the employer guarantees top up staff's salary to the Living Wage level if the total pay including commission falls below the Living Wage. - For examples on calculating Living Wages with commissions, you may also refer to Appendix 2 on page 9-12.

-5.1.9 Should allowances count towards the Living Wage?
+Should allowances count towards Living Wages?

-Allowances (e.g., transportation allowances), which are offered on a regular basis could count towards Living Wages at employers' discretion.
+• Allowances (e.g., transportation allowances), which are offered on a regular basis could count towards Living Wages at employers' discretion.

-5.1.10 Should statutory entitlements under the Employment Ordinance (e.g. holiday pay and annual leave pay, etc) count towards the Living Wage?
+Should statutory entitlements under the Employment Ordinance (e.g. holiday pay and annual leave pay, etc) count towards Living Wages?

-Yes, statutory entitlements under the Employment Ordinance (e.g. holiday pay, annual leave pay, sickness allowance, maternity leave pay, severance payment, long service payment, etc) are calculated according to the definition of wages and should count towards the Living Wage.
+• Yes, statutory entitlements under the Employment Ordinance (e.g. holiday pay, annual leave pay, sickness allowance, maternity leave pay, severance payment, long service payment, etc) are calculated according to the definition of wages and should count towards Living Wages.